Kentucky moves a step closer to funding private school tuition

 “My people deserve their schools to be fixed before we fund other schools,” Fugate said, noting that the state has a record $3.7 billion in budget reserves.

-After passage, HB 2 got a first reading in the Senate late Wednesday and could get a hearing in the Senate Education Committee as early as Thursday morning.
-That meeting takes place at 11:00 a.m. in the Capitol Annex in room 131.
+After passage, HB 2 got a first reading in the Senate late Wednesday.
+It is to be considered in a special meeting of the Senate Education Committee Thursday upon adjournment of the Senate in Capitol Annex room 171.

 State government and politics reporting is supported in part by the Corporation for Public Broadcasting.